“Alone we can do so little, together we can do so much.” – Helen Keller

 - Come to each meeting with an agenda.

-- Hold each other accountable – Set check in times to stay on track.
+- Hold each other accountable – set check-in times to stay on track.

-Between sessions, you should be in touch a few times to make sure measures are being met.
+Between sessions, you should be in touch a few times online to make sure measures are being met.

 Keep a Reading List

-Books on time management or on small business or on how to tour – whatever you are trying to accomplish there is probably already a book or an article out there.
+Books on time management or on small business or on how to tour – whatever you are trying to accomplish, there is probably already a book or an article out there.

 The last piece of advice I’ll give is: This process should be fun!